Republika (Serbian magazine)

-Republika is a Serbian magazine (periodical), published from 1989 to 2015 in Belgrade.
+Republika was a Serbian magazine, published from 1989 to 2015 in Belgrade.

 The magazine was started by a group of Yugoslavian intellectuals, members of the Association for Yugoslav Democratic Initiative.
 The periodical has been published by the cooperative Res Publica.
-First editor-in-chief was its founder Nebojša Popov until 2010, his successor became Zlatoje Martinov and one of the editorial staff members was Mirko Đorđević.
+The first editor-in-chief was its founder Nebojša Popov until 2010, his successor was Zlatoje Martinov and one of the editorial staff members was Mirko Đorđević.